hipe/tmx/task/doc/issues/004-eventpoint.md

   • the particular input arguments

-such a series of hypothetical state transitions is called a "plan". if a plan cannot be found from start to finish given the digraph and the input, then the result is the "unable case" (:1 of N).
+such a series of hypothetical state transitions is called a "plan".
+(EDIT: we're probably gonna change this to "path".) if a plan cannot be found from start to finish given the digraph and the input, then the result is the "unable case". :[#this.A]

-(EDIT: we might now call it "path" not "plan".)

 in any "unable case" the dispatcher emits to the selective listener callback the possibility of zero or more events